prernaadvani/whatsprernacooking/_posts/2021-01-25-muhammara.md

 ![_config.yml]({{ site.baseurl }}/images/muhammara/muhammara 1.png)

 * Transfer the peppers to a sealed bag (or a small bowl with plastic wrap on top).
-Let them cook completely, and then peel the skins, cut the stems, and deseed.
+Let them cool completely, and then peel the skins, cut the stems, and deseed.

 * Combine the walnuts and breadcrumbs in a food processor and pulse until you arrive at a somewhat coarse, cornmeal like texture.